NishikiChisato/Lua-notes/notes/hashtable.md

 }
 ```

-The contrast version of last function, given a hash node, try to find the main position of its key.
+The contrast version of the last function, given a hash node, tries to find the main position of its key.

-Note that, the reason we introduce these two function is if collision is occured(two different key map to identical hash slot), we must shift one of them to another position(in Lua, usually to high address space).
+It should be noted that the reason we introduce these two functions is that in case a collision occurs (i.e., when two different keys are mapped to the same hash slot), we have to move one of them to another position (in Lua, typically to a higher address space).
-so, we must write a function to get the main position of one key.
+So, we must write a function to obtain the main position of a key.

 ```c
 l_sinline Node *mainpositionfromnode (const Table *t, Node *nd) {